quentinlintz/quentinlintz.github.io/_posts/2024-03-05-text-classification-and-bayes-theorem.md

 sorted(freq, key=lambda x: -x[1])[:3]
 ```

-The top three most frequent words are what you may expect given suggestions imply _change_:
+The top three most frequent words are what you may expect given suggestions imply change.

 ```
 [('consider', 10), ('new', 9), ('different', 6)]